anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Discipline is the bridge between goals and accomplishment.
+Quote: Those who cling to perceptions and views wander the world offending people.

-By: Jim Rohn
+By: The Buddha